CPS & assembly

 function div(x, y; then, escape) {if (y ==0 ) escape(0 );else then(x / y); } div(10 ,0 ; res => res +1 , res => res -1 );

-are the continuations)
+(where then and escape are the continuations)

 becomes something like this in x64 assembly